 - The cost of land is very high in the UK.

-- Hooking up to the utilities can cost a lot but it depends on where you live and how far away you are from the existing network.
+- The cost to hook up the utilities can be high but it depends on where you live and how far away you are from the existing network.

-- Once the house is built, it would be very difficult to extend or alter it and any customisation needs to be done at the design and build stage.
+- Once the house is built, it would be very difficult to extend or alter it and any customisation needs to be done at the design stage.

 Looking to the Future

-There are several companies developing modular homes that are affordable but most of these are still at the early stages and aren’t in full production.
+There are several companies developing modular homes that are more affordable but most of these are still at the early design stages and aren’t in full production.

 You may wish to explore the following articles: